BetterThanTomorrow/calva/README.md

 ## Future Stuff

+There are lots of stuff that needs attention and lots of possible features to add.
+The following is **not** a comprehensive list:

 * Test reporting while tests are being run.
-HIGH PRIORITY.
 * Open as many REPLs as you like.
 * Custom user commands to execute over the REPL connection.
 * Commands to start the REPLs from VS Code, injecting dependencies automatically.